-- · Provide excellent customer service, hospitality and awareness - o Everyone who comes through the door will be greeted promptly and cordially - o Install upgraded telephone system - o Support and encourage diversity, equity and inclusion with adopters, fosters, donors and community supporters - Provide humane education programs for the community - Expand public veterinary services to include additional offerings, e.g., vaccinations - Strengthen relationship with Animal Control - o Work with Animal Control to coordinate the safe sheltering of all stray dogs - o Work with Sheriff's Office and government officials to enforce animal welfare laws - Improve the functionality and visibility of our facility - o Contract with Shelter Planners of America for an appropriate design for a new facility with attention to layout from intake to adoption - o Provide access to Animal Control Officer during off-hours - o Ensure design includes space for training and humane education programs - o Increase parking spaces for volunteers and visitors - Expand pet socialization and stress relief programs by offering these services to additional assisted living facilities, schools and local businesses
+- Provide excellent customer service, hospitality and awareness of services offered. - o Everyone who comes through the door will be greeted promptly and cordially - Upgrade computers throughout shelter - Provide humane education programs for the community. - Expand public veterinary services to include additional offerings, e.g., vaccinations, wellness - Strengthen relationship with Animal Control - Work with Animal Control to coordinate the safe sheltering of all stray dogs - Work with Sheriff's Office and government officials to enforce animal welfare laws - Improve the functionality and visibility of our facility - Secure property for new shelter - Begin Capital Campaign to raise funding needed for new shelter - o Identify and address the needs of the underserved communities in our county - Provide access to Animal Control Officer during off-hours - o Ensure design includes space for training and humane education programs - Increase parking spaces for volunteers and visitors - Expand pet socialization and stress relief programs by offering these services to additional assisted living facilities, schools, and local businesses.

-ANTICIPATED RESULT: A COMMUNITY EDUCATED AND DEDICATED TO ANIMAL WELFARE
+Anticipated Result: A COMMUNITY EDUCATED AND DEDICATED TO ANIMAL WELFARE